drone-labs/about/README.md

 connection relies on Linux USB gadget feature, ssh server is Dropbear.
 The wireless connections are not active. the firmware is shipped with a complete custom version of ardupilot suite.
 The filesystem size is 256MB.

+I reworked the stock linux device tree source file (am335x-boneblue.dts) to replace all the Beaglebone black P8 and P9 Headers pins references by the matching Beaglebone blue ones.
+The same way, I changed the included common bone pins configuration (am335x-bone-common-universal-pins.dtsi) by a new am335x-boneblue-pins.dtsi file.
+These changes are made upon linux kernel build through a dedicated patch :
+board/bbblue/patches/linux/0002-Clean-am335x-boneblue-dts-Enable-uio-pruss-bbblue.patch

 Once booted, an arduplane instance is automatically created in background, and can be managed the standard way :